nishantwrp/oppia-docs/webpack.md

 ### webpack.prod.sourcemap.config.ts and webpack.dev.sourcemap.config.ts

-These are the webpack configs that are used for building using sourcemaps.
+These are the webpack configs that are used for building using source maps.
 We do not use devtools that use source maps in `webpack.dev.config.ts` and `webpack.prod.config.ts` because building using source maps is slow.
 Reference -> https://webpack.js.org/configuration/devtool/

 This config is used while deploying oppia.
 You can also build using source maps by adding a `--source_maps` flag in the start script.
 Like `python -m scripts.start --source_maps`.